mtanzim/design-patterns-lynda/README.md

 - Stregthen understanding of javascript (JS)
 - Learn and exercise traditional object oriented design patterns
 - Exercise traditional object oriented principles
-- Evaluate whether Typescript is a valuable solution for studying design patterns with JS

 ## Table of Contents